codewithdani/Chuck-Norris-Jokes/README.md

 This web application allows users to generate and view Chuck Norris jokes.
 Users can generate random Chuck Norris jokes and view their own list of jokes.

+## Deployed
+The application is deployed and can be accessed: https://chuck-norris-jokes-762t.onrender.com

 ## Features

 - **Generate Joke**: Click the "Generate Joke" button to generate a random Chuck Norris joke.